 The relation in~\eqref{eq:junction-property} is called the \emph{junction property}.
 It is equivalently stated that for any subset \(\nseta \subseteq \cV\), the set of vertices in \(T\) containing \(\nseta\) form a connected subtree.
-Under this definition, any tree \(T = (\cC, \cS)\) formed over subsets of cliques \(\cC\) of \(G\) satisfying~\eqref{eq:junction-property} is a junction tree.
-Given this, it is possible to form junction trees of a decomposable graph \(G\), where the set \(\cC\) includes, but is not restricted to, the maximal cliques \(\clq{G}\).
+Under this definition, any tree \(T = (\cC, \cS)\) formed over subsets of cliques \(\cC\) of \(G\) satisfying~\eqref{eq:junction-property}, is a junction tree.
+In this light, it is possible to form junction trees of a decomposable graph \(G\), where the set \(\cC\) includes, but is not restricted to, the maximal cliques \(\clq{G}\).

-The decomposable graph \(G\) in Fig.~\ref{fig:example_random_walk_graph} admits the junction tree \(J = (\clq{G}, \sep{G})\), as well the expanded junction tree \(T\) that follows from the junction property.
-The junction property makes it possible to encode extra, albeit probabilistically superfluous, relations in $T$.
-Here, \(T\) has four cliques: two maximal \(\cbr{1,2,3}\) and \(\cbr{2,3,4}\), and two non-maximal, \(\cbr{3}\) and \(\cbr{2,3}\).
+The decomposable graph \(G\) in Figure~\ref{fig:example_random_walk_graph} admits the junction tree \(J = (\clq{G}, \sep{G})\), as well the expanded junction tree \(T\) that follows from the junction property.
+The junction property allows \(T\) to encode extra, although probabilistically superfluous, relations.
+Here, \(T\) has 4 cliques, two that are maximal \(\cbr{1,2,3}\), \(\cbr{2,3,4}\), and two non-maximal, \(\cbr{3}\) and \(\cbr{2,3}\).

-Moving forward, we always refer to junction trees through their junction property, i.e.~having \(\clq{G} \subseteq \cC\), and denote them as \(T\), unless otherwise specified, in which case we refer to them as reduced junction trees and denote them as \(J\).
-We will refer to elements of junction trees as cliques and separators, rather than as vertices and edges, as they represent subsets of vertices.
-It is always possible to compress a junction tree \(T\) into a reduced junction tree \(J =\press{T} = (\clq{G}, \sep{G})\), by iteratively removing cliques in \(T\) that are subsets to an adjacent clique, while rewiring their associated edges to the adjacent superset clique and omitting self-loops.
+Moving forward, we always refer to junction trees through their junction property, i.e.~having \(\clq{G} \subseteq \cC\) and denote them as \(T\), unless otherwise specified, in which we refer to them as reduced junction trees, and denote them as \(J\).
+We will refer to elements of junction trees as cliques and separators, instead of vertices and edges, as they represent subsets of vertices.
+It is always possible to compress a junction tree \(T\) to a reduced junction tree \(J =\press{T} = (\clq{G}, \sep{G})\), by iteratively removing cliques in \(T\) that are subsets to an adjacent clique, while rewiring their associated edges to the adjacent superset clique and omitting self-loops.
 We denote this operation as \(\press{T}\).